LorePep/blog/content/post/tabledriventestspy.md

 * * *

 In this article we quickly had a look at what are table-driven tests in GO and why they are a nice feature.
-We then explored possible solutions to impolement table-driven tests in Python.
+We then explored possible solutions to implement table-driven tests in Python.